jinghuazhao/INF/docs/rsid/README.md

 Note that the `GCTA` .ma, jma.cojo, .ldr.cojo become -rsid.ma, -rsid.jma.cojo, -rsid.ldr.cojo, respectively; the same are true for files related to `finemap`.

-## Mendelian Randomization (MR) analysis

-There has been a major overhaul by refocusing on cis-pQTLs using GSMR involving both immune-mediated traits and COVID outcomes.
-These have been implemented in `mr.sh` and `mr.sb`.
-To get around the mishap with rsids we switched back to SNPids; we found the options `--clump-r2 0.1 --gsmr-snp-min 10` make more sense for instance with IL-12B it would retain the sentinel and also the significant MR results on inflammatory bowel disease.
-Earlier we coded specifically for HGI analysis, in particular aiming for four test statistics and better quality graphics.

-It turned to be more efficient in cis-pQTL analyses to extract the relevant variants involving in the analysis, rather than using whole-genome reference files.
-This led to ref/, prot/, /trait directories for reference, protein and trait data, respectively.

-The GSMR implementation started with CAD/FEV1 (now with `gsmr.sh`, `gsmr.sb`, `gsmr.R`) and then HGI as `gsmr_HGI.*` and pQTLMR/MR (`HGI.sh`, `HGI.R`), and +/- 1MB (`rs635634.sh`).

-Earlier on, a pQTL-based MR analysis is furnished with `pqtlMR.sh`.

 ## Variant annotation

 This is exemplified with `vep.sh`.
 GARFIELD analysis is furnsihed with `garfield.sh`.
 Specific and collective enrichment can be found in `magma.sh` and `rGREAT.sh`.